-Eden: "The Lord God commanded the man, saying, 'You may eat freely of every
+In the Book of Genesis we read: "The Lord God commanded the man, saying, 'You may eat

-tree of the garden; but of the tree of the knowledge of good and evil you shall
+freely of every tree of the garden; but of the tree of the knowledge of good and evil

 what is evil does not belong to man, but to God alone."